charliegdev/waffle/README.md

 ### Styling and Design

 As an early prototype, I took [Meister Task](https://www.meistertask.com/) as my inspiration for my styles.
-In the future when the product is more mature, there will likely be some changes on the art style.
+In the future, when the product is more mature, there will likely be some changes in the art style.

 ## Upcoming Functionalities

-Since the project is still in a very early stage, lots of functionalities are awaiting design and implementation, including these, in the order of priority:
+Since the project is still at a very early stage, lots of functionalities are awaiting design and implementation.
+They are listed down below, with the highest priority item on the top:

 1. Reordering tasks
 1. Clicking on the task to open a modal dialog